 The pub has a cosy beer garden to the rear with freshly painted picnic tables, shelter from the elements and a large TV for live sports.
 It’s a great little spot for afternoon or evening drinks with friends.

-When unlocking allows it again, the Queen also has one of the best pub quizzes in town – come down on Thursdays at 9pm.
+The Queen also has one of the best pub quizzes in town – come down on Thursdays at 8:30pm.

 8. The Lion and Snake